jaro-orsag/isolate-iphone-photos/README.md

 # sort-iphone-photos
 Command line utility that helps with separation of iPhone camera photos from other pictures on iPhone.
-For example pictures from WhatsApp are separated out.
+For example, pictures from WhatsApp are separated out.

 ## How it works?
 1. Import pictures from your iPhone to photo library.
 See one of the following articles for more info